 - JCs typically work with our youngest age groups, Cubs (K-1st grade) and Blazers (2nd and 3rd grade).
 We also have an office position available for one Junior Counselor.

 - JCs work slightly less hours than our Senior Counselors.
-All JCs work less than 40 hours per week.
-Their time is dependent on the age group they work with, but is typically 9am – 5pm.
+All JCs work slightly less than 40 hours per week.
+Their time is dependent on the age group they work with, but working hours are typically between 8:30 and 6pm.

 - JCs need to acquire a work permit.
 Even if they have had another job, they need a work permit specifically for Mountain Camp Woodside.
 Forms and info can be found here »